Pricing and access strategies

 The little pill that could: one medicine taking on two neglected diseases

-Over the last 18 years, we has donated over eight billion albendazole tablets as part of the fight against two neglected tropical diseases that burden some of the very poorest communities.
+Since 1999 we have donated over nine billion albendazole tablets as part of the fight against two neglected tropical diseases that burden some of the very poorest communities.

 In January 2012, we joined other global pharmaceutical companies and leading global health organisations, including the WHO, the Bill & Melinda Gates Foundation, UK Department for International Development (DfID), US Agency for International Development (USAID) and the World Bank, in a new united effort to support countries to defeat Neglected Tropical Diseases (NTDs).
 Together, this coalition supports the goals set out by WHO to control or eliminate 10 of the 17 NTDs by 2020.
 Our contribution focuses on the large-scale donation of albendazole, efficient forecasting, manufacturing and shipping of donated products.
 Find out more.